 • Minimum required CGPA 2.20 for undergraduate, 2.50 for graduate and postgraduate students

-**You may pick it up from the Registrar’s Office.
-It doesn’t need to be your official score card, the Registrar’s Office can give you a copy, certified with a “True Copy” stamp on it.
-Please keep in mind that it will take a couple of days for Registrar’s Office to issue your TOEFL or IELTS score card.
-You are asked to upload your English Proficiency Proof on the online application form (https://kuapp.ku.edu.tr )
+*Students can get their Koc TOEFL scorecards from the Registrar’s Office.
+Please keep in mind that it will take a couple of days for Registrar’s Office to issue your TOEFL or IELTS scorecards.
+You are asked to upload your English Proficiency Proof on the online application form (https://kuapp.ku.edu.tr ).

-.
-If you do not have a valid TOEFL or IELTS score card, you have to take a new test.
+If you do not have an official TOEFL, IELTS or KUEPE scorecard, you have to take a new test.
 Please note that you need to plan your application accordingly as it takes time to get the result of English Proficiency tests.

 Exceptions to the English proficiency tests (TOEFL, IELTS) include only lifetime residents of Australia, Canada (other than Quebec), New Zealand, United Kingdom or the United States (other than Puerto Rico).
 Students who have recently and successfully completed at least 4 years of rigorous academic studies in one of the countries listed might also be exempted.
 Their English proficiency score calculated on KUAPP will be the min.
 English Language admission requirement of the program at KU they are admitted.
-Students English Language Score will be automatically calculated as the equivalent of 80 TOEFL IBT, unless student submits a valid IELTS and TOEFL score.
-Placement will be based on 50% GPA and 50 % TOEFL, so the higher scores students have, the better chance of placement students will have.
+Students English Language Score will be automatically calculated as the equivalent of 80 TOEFL IBT unless the student submits an IELTS or TOEFL score, Placement will be based on 50% GPA and 50 % TOEFL, so the higher scores students have, the better chance of placement students will have.

-• A 2-month-period acceptance from the host organization: Students are required find their internship and receive an acceptance letter from the host organization in one of the program countries.
+• Acceptance Letter* (2-month-period acceptance from the host organization: Students are required find their internship and receive an acceptance letter from the host organization in one of the program countries.)

 • Most recent transcript* (Minimum required CGPA 2.20 for undergraduate, 2.50 for graduate and postgraduate students)

-• A valid English Language Proficiency Certificate (TOEFL IBT, KOÇ TOEFL or IELTS) (valid for 2 years after the test date)
+• A valid English Language Proficiency Certificate* (TOEFL IBT, KOÇ TOEFL, IELTS or KUEPE)

 • Resume (CV)*